amgz1997/intership_project/setup&readme.md

 1)Tuto with Smach(python lib )

-1-1)Summary of the state mahine creating :
+1-1)Summary of the state machine creating :

 _ Creating a state  :